 Tracy L. Daniel, Ed.S., Ph.D., E-RYT-200, RCYT-95

-Dr. Tracy L. Daniel, founder of Mindful Child Aerial Yoga, has more than 20-years experience as a psychologist and 5-years in special education administration.
+Dr. Tracy L. Daniel, founder of Mindful Child Aerial Yoga and Wellness, has more than 20-years experience as a psychologist and 5-years in special education administration.
 Dr. Tracy has a specialist in education degree and is educated in clinical, school, and health psychology.
-She is the author of Mindfulness Activities for Children.
-She is a former adjunct health psychology professor, psychologist, hot yoga instructor, and six time marathon runner.
+She is the author of Mindfulness Activities for Children: 150+ Mindfulness Activities for Happier, Healthier, Stress-Free Kids.
+Dr. Tracy is a former adjunct health psychology professor, hot yoga instructor, and six time marathon runner.

 Dr. Tracy is a trained yoga professional, certified in Hatha, Kundalini, AntiGravity, and children’s aerial yoga.
 She is registered as both an adult yoga teacher and children’s yoga teacher with Yoga Alliance.
-Dr. Tracy completed her Hatha 200 hours under Angie Eckenroth through the Kansas City Yoga Teacher Training (KCYTT).
+Dr. Tracy completed her Hatha 200-hours under Angie Eckenroth through the Kansas City Yoga Teacher Training (KCYTT).
 She completed her Kundalini 200-hour and children’s 95-hour specialty under Shakta Khalsa, founder of the world renowned Radiant Child Yoga.
 Dr. Tracy trained under Yuki Block, owner of Fly Studios, for her AntiGravity certification.
-She also completed aerial yoga training under Occupational Therapist, Lindsey Lieneck and is an affiliate of Yogapeutics.
-Dr. Tracy is certified in mindfulness, Brain Gym and crisis intervention from the National Organization for Victim Assistance (NOVA).
+She also completed aerial yoga training under Occupational Therapist, Lindsey Lieneck.
+Dr. Tracy is certified in mindfulness, Brain Gym, and crisis intervention from the National Organization for Victim Assistance (NOVA).

 Dr. Tracy uses her eclectic psychology and yoga training to provide classes that optimize the learning capacity of the brain.
-Dr. Tracy has been using mindfulness, yoga, and Brain Gym effectively for a number of years in her psychological work with children.
-She has phenomenal success significantly decreasing hyperactivity, anxiety and depression, while enhancing executive functioning skills, by teaching children how to self-regulate their behavior using health-based practices.
+Dr. Tracy has been using evidence-based mindfulness and yoga effectively for a number of years in her psychological work with children.
+She has had phenomenal success significantly decreasing hyperactivity, anxiety and depression, while enhancing executive functioning skills, by teaching children how to self-regulate their behavior using health-based practices.

 Dr. Tracy focuses on brain-based movement and behavioral nutritional therapy in order to offer services that would compliment the benefits clients are receiving from traditional medication and psychotherapy services.
 She obtained her Ph.D. in Health Psychology, as she recognized the mental health benefits of a healthy lifestyle to enhance children’s well-being.
-Dr. Tracy is no longer practicing psychology, but uses her knowledge to teach mindfulness in private sessions and aerial yoga classes to help children reduce stress and be happy, healthy, and resilient.
+Dr. Tracy is no longer practicing psychology, but uses her knowledge to teach mindfulness and aerial yoga classes to help children be happy, healthy, and resilient.

-Kennedy has a bachelor of exercise science degree from the University of Kansas.
-Kennedy began doing yoga when she was fourteen-years-old.
-She earned her 200 hour yoga certification from the Kansas City Yoga Teacher Training (KCYTT).
-Kennedy has been teaching yoga to children and adults for four-years.
-She enjoys teaching AntiGravity yoga, hot yoga, vinyasa, and mixed level flows.
-In her free time, Kennedy enjoys hot and restorative yoga classes and assisting her mother, Dr. Tracy, at Mindful Child Aerial Yoga.
+Kennedy has a Bachelor of Exercise Science degree from the University of Kansas.
+She completed the pre-med track and is pursuing her second Bachelor’s degree in Nursing.
+She plans to obtain her graduate degree to become a Nurse Practitioner.
+Kennedy has been practicing yoga for over 12-years and teaching it for 7-years.
+She earned her 200-hour yoga certification from the Kansas City Yoga Teacher Training (KCYTT) when she was 17.
+While at KU, she was hired as the KU swim and dive team yoga instructor.
+She enjoys teaching hot yoga, vinyasa, and mixed level flows.
+In her free time, Kennedy practices yoga at CorePower Yoga and assists her mother, Dr. Tracy, at Mindful Child Aerial Yoga.

 Suzanne graduated from the University of Arkansas with a B.S.E. in Kinesiology:Biomechanics/Exercise Science and a B.S.E. in Nursing.
 She obtained her Master’s Degree in Occupational Therapy from Rockhurst University.
 She worked as a registered nurse in the areas of physical rehabilitation and mother-baby where she gained experience with a wide variety of musculoskeletal and neurological conditions, postpartum mothers, and infants.
-Suzanne is now combining her passions of development and rehabilitation as an occupational therapist.
+Suzanne is certified in the Masgutova Neurosensorimotor Reflex Integration Method (MNRI).
+She incorporates MNRI, yoga and mindfulness in her therapeutic sessions at Mindful Child.
+Suzanne combines her passions of development and rehabilitation as an occupational therapist.
 In her free time, she enjoys traveling, hiking, practicing yoga, and spending time with friends and family.